pcherrera/pcherrera.github.io/_pages/about.md

 Welcome to my academic website.

-My name is Pablo Herrera Ph.D in Mathematics at Pontificia Universidad Católica de Chile. and I am currently a Postdoctoral Researcher at Pontificia Universidad Católica de Valparaiso.
-My work focuses on Discontinuous Petrov-Galerkin (DPG) Methods with optimal test functions, Higher-Order PDEs, and neural control.
+My name is Pablo Herrera Ph.D in Mathematics at Pontificia Universidad Católica de Chile and I am currently a Postdoctoral Researcher at Pontificia Universidad Católica de Valparaiso.
+My work focuses on Numerical analysis for PDE, Discontinuous Petrov-Galerkin (DPG) Methods with optimal test functions, neural control and quad-div and quad-curl problems.